Medieval theatre: High and Late Medieval theatre

 Stage drawing from 15th–century vernacular morality play The Castle of Perseverance (as found in the Macro Manuscript).

 As the Viking invasions ceased in the middle of the 11th century, liturgical drama had spread from Russia to Scandinavia to Italy.
 Only in Muslim-occupied Iberian Peninsula were liturgical dramas not presented at all.
 Despite the large number of liturgical dramas that have survived from the period, many churches would have only performed one or two per year and a larger number never performed any at all.

 The Feast of Fools was especially important in the development of comedy.
 The festival inverted the status of the lesser clergy and allowed them to ridicule their superiors and the routine of church life.
 Sometimes plays were staged as part of the occasion and a certain amount of burlesque and comedy crept into these performances.
 Although comic episodes had to truly wait until the separation of drama from the liturgy, the Feast of Fools undoubtedly had a profound effect on the development of comedy in both religious and secular plays.

-Performance of religious plays outside of the church began sometime in the 12th century through a traditionally accepted process of merging shorter liturgical dramas into longer plays which were then translated into vernacular and performed by laymen.
-The Mystery of Adam (1150) gives credence to this theory as its detailed stage direction suggest that it was staged outdoors.
+Performance of religious plays outside of the church began sometime in the 12th century through a traditionally accepted process of merging shorter liturgical dramas into longer plays.
+These plays were then translated into vernacular and performed by laymen on stages known as mansion stages.
+The Play of Adam (1150) gives credence to this theory as its detailed stage direction suggest that it was performed outdoors.
 A number of other plays from the period survive, including La Seinte Resurrection (Norman), The Play of the Magi Kings (Spanish), and Sponsus (French).

 The importance of the High Middle Ages in the development of theatre was the economic and political changes that led to the formation of guilds and the growth of towns.
 This would lead to significant changes in the Late Middle Ages.
 In the British Isles, plays were produced in some 127 different towns during the Middle Ages.
 These vernacular Mystery plays were written in cycles of a large number of plays: York (48 plays), Chester (24), Wakefield (32) and Unknown (42).
 A larger number of plays survive from France and Germany in this period and some type of religious dramas were performed in nearly every European country in the Late Middle Ages.
 Many of these plays contained comedy, devils, villains and clowns.

 The theatre historian therefore based his research method, in the field of the origins of Italian theatre, not only on the actual study of his own subject but also combining it with ethnological and anthropological study as well as that of religious studies in a broad sense.